SciML/SciMLDocs/docs/src/highlevels/machine_learning.md

 cudnn.
 This library can thus be used to directly grab many of the core functions used in machine learning, such as common activation functions and gather/scatter operations, without depending on the given style of any machine learning library.

+## GeometricFlux.jl: Geometric Deep Learning and Graph Neural Networks

+[GeometricFlux.jl](https://github.com/FluxML/GeometricFlux.jl) is a library for graph neural networks and geometric deep learning.
+It is the one that is used and tested by the SciML developers for mixing with equation solver applications.

+## AbstractGPs.jl: Fast and Flexible Gaussian Processes

+[AbstractGPs.jl](https://github.com/JuliaGaussianProcesses/AbstractGPs.jl) is the fast and flexible Gaussian Process library that is used by the SciML packages and recommended for downstream usage.

 ## MLDatasets.jl: Common Machine Learning Datasets